What Is a Pediatrician?

 - Does this doctor have a good reputation?

-- What is this doctor's training and experience?
+- What are this doctor's training and experience?

 - Does the pediatrician respect my philosophy on breastfeeding and immunizations?